ngrok/ngrok-docs/docs/using-ngrok-with/fastAPI.md

 You can leverage the [ngork-python](https://github.com/ngrok/ngrok-python) library to embed the ngrok agent in to FastAPI Applications.

 :::warning
- ngrok, Pydantic and FastAPI libraries used in this MVP are sensitive to versions.
-Use of Virutal Environments is highly recommended
+  ngork-python, Pydantic and FastAPI libraries used in this example are sensitive to versions.
+Use of Virtual Environments is highly recommended
 :::

 ```sh